 The founder of Kabbalah was Shimon Bar Yochai.

 Kabbalists believe that Shimon Bar Yochai wrote the Zohar, which means “the Shining,” and which is the basis of Kabbalah study.
-Zohar is a Hebrew word that is translated “brightness” in Ezekiel 8:2 and “shine” in Daniel 12:3.
+Zohar is translated “brightness” in Ezekiel 8:2 and “shine” in Daniel 12:3.
 The Zohar was first published in Spain in the 13th century by Moses de Leon, who ascribed it to Bar Yochai.

 Isaac the Blind (1160-1235)

 Moshe ben Nachman (Nahmanides or the Ramban) (1194-1270), Isaac’s disciple